-Back in the late middle ages, disparate buildings stood at this location on the Freyung square; one belonged to Stift Admont (an abbey founded in 1074 and located in the province of Styria).
+Back in the late middle ages, disparate buildings stood at this edge of the Freyung square; one belonged to Stift Admont (an abbey founded in 1074 and located in the Austrian province of Styria).

 The prime site might have become a hotel but for the intervention of a Count Hardegg, who bought the plot and had the building we find there today constructed in 1847.

 Architects Johann Romano and August Schwendenwein provided the design for the new palais (Freyung 1), whose location exemplifies the aristocratic associations of the square; previous owners before Count Hardegg included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.

-Romano’s work for Hardegg even found mention in the announcement of his passing in an April 1882 edition of the Neue Freie Presse paper.
+Romano’s work for Hardegg even found mention in the announcement of the former’s passing in an April 1882 edition of the Neue Freie Presse paper.

-Your typical count might have used the entire building for his Vienna residence, but Hardegg seems to have been a little more entrepreneurial and somewhat ahead of his time.
+Your typical count might have used the entire new building for his Vienna residence, but Hardegg seems to have been a little more entrepreneurial and somewhat ahead of his time.
 Although palais-like in appearance, the intention was always to rent out most of the premises to tenants.